-- This illustrates the problem of replacing a subcomponent (the offer list) while preserving the behavior and design of other parts of the system as well as the complexity of implementing shared states. - 2.
-Combining short and full descriptions of an offer in a single UI (a list item could be expanded, and the order can be created in-place):
+- 2. Combining short and full descriptions of an offer in a single UI (a list item could be expanded, and the order can be created in-place): - Illustrates the problem of fully removing a subcomponent and transferring its business logic to other parts of the system.